dimi9380/testrep/testrep/README.md

-This repository contains my homework files
+This repository contains my homework and lab files for my APPM 4600 Numerical Methods class for this Spring of 2025.